 An ointment can be prepared by heating 2 ounces (57 g) of oil extract prepared in a double boiler.
 Once heated, add 1 oz (28 g) of grated beeswax and mix until melted.
 The mixture is poured into a glass container and allowed to cool.
 The balm can be stored for up to one year.

 The remedy is best maintained if it is refrigerated after preparation.
-The balm is useful for treating burns, wounds and relieving painful muscles.
+The balm helps treat burns and wounds and relieves painful muscles.

 It is also a good skin softener.
 St John’s wort ointment can be prepared in combination with calendula extract (Calendula officinalis) for application in bruises.

-There are several important precautions to observe when using St. John’s wort.
+There are several necessary precautions to observe when using St. John’s wort.
 Pregnant or lactating women should not use the herb at all.

-People who take prescription antidepressants of any kind should not use St. John’s wort at the same time, since the herb can precipitate a health crisis known as serotonin syndrome .
+People who take prescription antidepressants should not use St. John’s wort simultaneously since the herb can precipitate a health crisis known as serotonin syndrome.

-Serotonin syndrome is life-threatening and is characterized by changes in the level of consciousness, behavior and neuromotor functioning as a result of increased levels of the neurotransmitter serotonin in the central nervous system.
+Serotonin syndrome is life-threatening and is characterized by changes in the level of consciousness, behavior, and neuromotor functioning due to increased levels of the neurotransmitter serotonin in the central nervous system.

-It is also important for people who use St. John’s wort to buy the herb from a reliable source, since the quality of herbal products sold in the United States and Canada varies widely.
+It is also essential for people who use St. John’s wort to buy the herb from a reliable source since the quality of herbal products sold in the United States and Canada varies widely.

 A study of 10 popular samples of herbs, including St. John’s wort, reported in 2003 that each herb had “a wide range of ingredients in labels and recommended daily doses (DDR) among the available products.”